Woman in her 50s smiling outdoors during menopause transition.

 Eat consistent meals

-Skipping meals backfires during menopause it increases belly fat storage and triggers mood swings.
+Skipping meals backfires during menopause, as it increases belly fat storage and triggers mood swings.
 Your body interprets meal-skipping as stress, which raises cortisol.

 Practice emotional release